R. Gapper Book Prize

 Each year, the Society awards the prestigious R. Gapper book prize for a book in the field of French studies, published for the first time in the previous calendar year, by a scholar based in an institution of higher education in the United Kingdom or Ireland.
-The award commends books of critical and scholarly distinction which have a clear impact on the wider critical debate.
 It includes a cash prize of £2000, and expenses-paid travel to the next annual conference of the Society for French Studies.
 In addition, the award is publicized in French Studies: A Quarterly Review, in the French Studies Bulletin: A Quarterly Supplement, and on the Society’s website.

-The award is usually made in May of each year and is presented to the winner at the annual conference of the Society for French Studies.
+The competition is announced each summer for books published the previous year; the shortlist is usually announced the following January and the award made in May.
+The prize is presented to the winner at the annual conference of the Society for French Studies.
 The winner is selected by the Gapper Book Prize Jury, appointed by the SFS Executive and chaired by one of their number.
 Their decision is then proposed to the SFS Executive and to the R. H. Gapper Charitable Trust, who jointly award the prize.
 The criteria for award of the prize are, broadly, the book’s critical and scholarly distinction and its likely impact on wider critical debate.
 In assessing these, the following qualities will be taken into account:

 - Scope and range